top of page

 1

-In my opinion, this disappointing outcome occurs because most financial institutions and money managers make the mistake of concentrating their (and your) attention on unpredictable market price movements and capital gains, rather than on the more stable and predictable dividends.
+In my opinion, this disappointing outcome occurs because most financial institutions and money managers concentrate their (and your) attention on unpredictable market price movements and capital gains, rather than on the more stable and predictable dividends.

-Market price movements are volatile and unpredictable, due to a myriad of factors including market sentiment, economic conditions, company performance, geopolitical events, and investor behavior.
-Even the most financially stable companies, such as banks, experience volatility in their stock prices, making their market price movements impossible to predict.
+Market price movements are volatile and unpredictable, due to a myriad of factors including market sentiment, economic conditions, company performance, geopolitical events, and investor behaviour.
+Even the most financially stable companies, such as banks, experience volatility in their stock prices, making it impossible to predict their market price movements.

-Research demonstrated that price volatility can be mitigated by diversifying your investments among different companies, industries and countries.
-This finding led to the development of mutual funds and exchange traded funds (ETFs) which contain anywhere from 20 to several hundred companies and which are managed by full time money managers, who charge a percentage of the value of the fund for their services.
-Mutual funds and ETFs made investing in the stock markets possible for the general public and such funds have become a popular choice.
+Research has demonstrated that price volatility can be mitigated by diversifying your investments among different companies, industries, and countries.
+This finding led to the development of mutual funds and exchange-traded funds (ETFs), which contain anywhere from twenty to several hundred companies and are managed by full-time money managers who charge a percentage of the value of the fund for their services.
+Mutual funds and ETFs made investing in the stock market possible for the general public, and such funds have become very popular.

-Financial researchers found that that the majority of mutual funds and ETFs underperformed their respective benchmark market indices, which prompted the creation of index funds.
-Index funds hold the same companies as their benchmark market index, which guarantees that the fund will deliver the same annual return as the market index, minus a small management fee.
-In the 1980s, computer programs began to be used to automatically update the index funds to match any changes in their respective benchmark indices, with the result that the cost to manage index funds fell dramatically.
+However, financial researchers have since found that the majority of mutual funds and ETFs underperform their respective benchmark indices, such as the S&P/TSX 60 Index, which prompted the creation of index funds.
+Index funds hold the same companies as their benchmark index, which guarantees that the fund will deliver the same annual return as the benchmark index, minus a small management fee.
+In the 1980s, computer programs began to be used to automatically update the index funds to match any changes in their respective benchmark index, with the result that the cost to manage index funds fell dramatically.

-For those folks who have no interest in managing their investments, index funds are certainly a convenient way of investing their savings.
-The problem with index funds is that the total return of the fund is unpredictable, because the movement of market indices are unpredictable.
-For example, the figure below shows the daily closing market prices of the iShares XIU index fund, from 2010 to 2025.
+For those folks who have no interest in managing their investments, index exchange traded funds are certainly a convenient way to invest their savings.
+A disadvantage of index funds is that the total return of the fund is unpredictable because the movements of benchmark indices are unpredictable.
+For example, Figure 1 shows the daily closing market prices of the iShares S&P/TSX 60 Index (XIU) exchange traded fund from 2010 to 2025.
 This fund, which started trading on the Toronto Stock Exchange in 1990, emulates the S&P/TSX 60 Index and is now the largest index fund in Canada.

-The total return on an investment in an index fund, such as XIU will depend primarily on the market price at the time you purchase shares of the fund, and the price you receive when you sell your shares.
-Suppose you purchased a share of XIU in January 2015 at a price of $21.00 per share and sold them 5 years later in January 2020, at a price of ($22.00).
-During that 5-year interval, XIU paid a total of $3.40 in dividends.
-Your average annual total return (capital gain plus dividends) over the 5-year interval would have been about 4%, which is very poor, especially considering that inflation during that same period was about 2%.The following table summarizes your average annual total return (dividends plus capital gains) for XIU for three different time intervals:
+For example, suppose you purchased a share of XIU in January 2015 for $21.00 per share and sold it five years later in January 2020 for $22.00.
+During that five-year interval, XIU paid a total of $3.40 in dividends per share.
+Your average annual total return (capital gain plus dividends) over the five-year interval would have been about 4% per year, which is very poor, especially considering that annual inflation during that same period was about 2% per year.
+Figure 2 summarizes the average annual total return (dividends plus capital gains) for XIU for three different time intervals.

-As indicated in the table, the average annual total return on your investment, could range from a dismal 4% per year to a spectacular 14% per year, depending on when you purchase the shares and when you sell them.
+As indicated, the average annual total return on your investment, could range from a dismal 4% per year to a spectacular 14% per year, depending on when you purchase the shares and when you sell them.
 Unfortunately, after you buy the shares of an index fund, your return is unpredictable because the future price of the shares is unpredictable.
 This is the case for any index fund, simply because future movements of whatever market index the fund emulates, are unpredictable.

 It is no wonder that many people are convinced that investing in equities is the same as gambling.
 And it is, if you focus on market prices and price movements, in an attempt to realize capital gains.
 Fortunately, there is a much more reliable and less stressful investing strategy, and it begins by focusing your attention on dividends.